RafaelRSCaldeira/AlgorithmsAndDataStructureWithJava/README.md

 Repository Structure
 src/: This directory contains the Java source code for various algorithms discussed in the book.

-docs/: Find additional documentation and explanations for the implemented algorithms.

 tests/: Unit tests and sample input/output for validating the correctness of the algorithms.

-resources/: Any additional resources such as images, datasets, or other files required for the algorithms.

 Acknowledgments